zyz-nwpu/Geometry-Constrained-Bidirectional-Point-Cloud-Registration/README.md

   </a>
 </p>

+NEWS:🎉 Our paper, **“Geometry-Constrained Bidirectional Point Cloud Registration for Thin, Sheet-Like Heritage Artifacts,”** has been accepted for publication in the **ACM Journal on Computing and Cultural Heritage (JOCCH)**!

 This repository provides the official implementation of Geometry-Constrained Bidirectional Point Cloud Registration (GCBPCR) for Thin, Sheet-Like Heritage Artifacts.
 The code supports double-sided reconstruction, semantic mask-guided point cloud purification, and geometry-constrained front-back registration for thin, sheet-like heritage objects.

 ## Environment